 The 2011 Australian Drinking Water Guidelines (ADWG) has been developed by NHMRC in collaboration with the Natural Resource Management Ministerial Council (NRMMC).
 The ADWG is designed to provide an authoritative reference to the Australian community and the water supply industry on what defines safe, good quality water, how it can be achieved and how it can be assured.
 The guidelines have been developed after consideration of the best available scientific evidence and provide a framework for good management of drinking water supplies to ensure safety at point of use.
 They address both the health and aesthetic quality aspects of supplying good quality drinking water.

 The recent update of the ADWG includes:

-Please note that the 2011 version of the ADWG are only available electronically as a bookmarked PDF.
+- The 2011 version of the ADWG is only available electronically as a bookmarked PDF.

 - Please note that when opening this document in some Internet browsers (particularly Internet Explorer and Google Chrome) bookmarks will not be displayed.
 We suggest you save a copy to your desktop to access this functionality.

 - The December 2013 update of the document includes an interactive Table of Contents.
 Click on any item and it will link directly to that section or page of the document.

 - Summary of public consultation for the Information Sheets for Water Treatment Operators (PDF, 218KB)